gustavokei/electron-game-updater/README.md

 - `clientDir` = the directory name where the client will be downloaded (it will be inside the installation directory chosen by the user)
 - `updateList` = url to json file generated with [electron-game-updater-helper](https://github.com/gustavokei/electron-game-updater-helper)
-- `installZeroTier` = my private server runs with VPN, so if you don't want to use this, set it to `false` (this installs Chocolatey + ZeroTier VPN)
+- `installZeroTier` = my private server runs with VPN, if you don't want to use this, set it to `false` (this installs Chocolatey + ZeroTier VPN)
 - `zeroTierNetId` = visit [www.zerotier.com](https://www.zerotier.com/) to know more
 - `startCmd` = start command
 - `isDev` = setting this to `true` will open Chrome DevTools when the updater launches